List of dominance hierarchy species: Capuchin monkeys

-A study on the association of alpha males and females during the non-breeding season in wild Capuchin monkeys (Cebus apella nigritus) examined whether alpha males are the preferred mate for females and, secondly, whether female-alpha status and relationship to the alpha-male can be explained through the individual characteristics and or social network of the female.
+A study on the association of alpha males and females during the non-breeding season in wild Capuchin monkeys examined whether alpha males are the preferred mate for females and, secondly, whether female-alpha status and relationship to the alpha-male can be explained through the individual characteristics and or social network of the female.
 The results indicated that alpha male Capuchin are the preferred mate for adult females.
 However, only the alpha females had strong interactions with the alpha males by virtue of a dominance hierarchy among the females in which only the most dominant and strong females were able to interact with the alpha male.

 Chimpanzees

-Common chimpanzees use strength, intelligence, and political alliances to establish and maintain alpha position.
-There have been rare cases where a group has killed the alpha male.
+Common chimpanzee males use strength, intelligence, and political alliances to establish and maintain alpha position.
+There have been rare cases where a group has killed and even eaten the alpha male.

 Common chimpanzees show deference to the alpha of the community by ritualized postures and gestures such as presenting their back, crouching, bowing, or bobbing.
 Chimpanzees lower in rank than the alpha male will offer their hand while grunting to the alpha male as a sign of submission.

-Bonobo society on the other hand is governed by alpha females.
+Bonobo chimpanzee society on the other hand is governed by alpha females.
 Males will associate with females for rank acquisition because females dominate the social environment.
 If a male is to achieve alpha status in a bonobo group, he must be accepted by the alpha female.
-Female bonobos use homosexual sex to increase social status.
+Female bonobos will interact sexually to increase social status.
 High-ranking females rarely interact sexually with other females, but low-ranking females interact sexually with all females.